 Ria’s exchange rates and fees explained

 Ria’s fees vary between online and agent locations.
-But for agent location transfers, fees depend on:
+But for online transfers, fees depend on:

 - Location.
 Fees depend on where you’re sending from and where you’re sending to.